Kenya-Rae/mani-and-me/README.md

 - Manage product categories and subcategories to organize my store effectively, allowing customers to navigate easily
 - Demonstrate what I have learnt with Python and external libiraries.
 - A site that functions and is consistent with handling data.
 As well as accepts payments and send email confirmations.
+- Navigation bar that alllows users to access different parts of the sites.
+- Sign up, login and logout feature to allow a user to sign up.
+They can logout of the session when they are finished using the site.
+- Dashboard, for users to view their past orders and edit/update shipping information.

 ## Design Choices